marktsuchida/libtcspc/README.md

   successfully

-The last argument to the constructor of a processor is usually `D&& downstream`, a reference to the downstream processor that will handle the events emitted by this processor.
+The last argument to the constructor of a processor is usually `Downstream &&downstream`, a reference to the downstream processor that will handle the events emitted by this processor.
 The downstream processor is moved into the processor.